-Fenugreek belongs to the family of Fabaceae, Trigonella foenum-graecum L. In Ayurvedic medicines, fenugreek has a great role.
+Fenugreek Benefits - Fenugreek belongs to the family of Fabaceae, Trigonella foenum-graecum L. Fenugreek has an important role In Ayurvedic medicines.

 This herb is known in other names such as Greek Hay Seed, Bird's Foot, Trigonella, Vendaya (Tamil), Methika (Sanskrit), Menthe (Kannada), Uluva (Malayalam), Menthulu (Telugu) etc.